CHEM 1201 - Foundations of Chemistry IB

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

 Assessment Item Requirement for hurdle Is additional assessment available if student does not meet hurdle requirement?
-Details of additional assessment, if known Online summative assessment 55% YES Additional submitted work Practical work 60% NO n/a Examination 45% YES Additional exam during University R/AA period
+Details of additional assessment, if known Practical work 50% YES Opportunity to make up missed practicals throughout semester.

 Online summative assessment:

 Four summative exercises (one per module; each module’s summative component will be worth a total of 5% of the overall course grade) will be used to assess progressive understanding of course material.
 Students receive instant feedback on submission.
 Each online exercise will cover all three weeks’ worth of that module’s material.